Social Work (SOCW)

 (1-3 Credits, Varies)

 Internships allow students to apply learning to real-life career possibilities.
 Credits are earned through supervised fieldwork specifically related to a student's area of study.
-An Internship Registration Form must be completed and submitted before students are able to register for an internship course.
-PREREQ: PERM/INST and submission of a completed Internship Registration Form.
+Students must meet with the CWI Work Based Learning Center (WBLC) before they can register for this course.
+Students are encouraged to initiate this process at least 10 days prior to the semester registration deadline.
+The WBLC will coordinate with students, advisors, and the department to finalize enrollment.
+PREREQ: PERM/INST.
 (0 lecture hours, 3 lab hours, 1 credits)

 Refer to How to Read Course Descriptions for an explanation of elements found in the course descriptions above.